 Course Summary

-static analysis, buckling and nonlinear analysis for a variety of
+static analysis, buckling and some limited nonlinear analysis for a variety of

 structure and bridge types and with reference to the country codes and